Using the Reading Room

-- Please review the item lists below to learn what is and isn’t allowed to be used during your visit.
+- Review the item lists below to learn what is and isn’t allowed to be used during your visit.

 During your visit:

-- During your visit, please help us maintain a quiet environment by turning off the sound on your electronic devices; use headphones; take cell phone calls outside; keep conversations low or step outside.
+- Please help us maintain a quiet environment by turning off the sound on your electronic devices; use headphones; take cell phone calls outside; keep conversations low or step outside.